jefftime/malign/README.md

 ## Release Notes

-## 0.2.1

-- Remade malign_simple.gif for README

-## 0.2.0
+## 0.3.0

-- Fix alignment issue when match happened on ends of a line
+- Fix indentation resetting when match occurred at beginning of line